PlayShareApp/Public-API-Documentation/Documentation/Websocket/README.md

 ## JOIN ROOM
 ### **Description**
-Gets send to Client from Server to Inform about a new user joining the room this user is registerd to.
+Gets send to Client from Server to Inform about a new user joining the room this user is registered to.

 ### Example
 ```json